prasanthrangan/hyprdots/README.md

 Arch Linux Development for Hyprland, a project merging mature hyprland rice design and features.
 Focused on install, design & user productivity.

 Built on the knowledge from what proffesionals have mastered and intergrated that knowledge into the install process.
-The walkthrough script is overkill, letting you set and modify everything along the way or even use the script to customise and save your setup.
+The walkthrough script is overkill, letting you set and modify everything along the way or even use the script to customise your own world.

 **code / ideas used or modified from:**<br>
 [hyprdots](https://github.com/prasanthrangan)<br>